lando/code-sign-action/README.md

           certificate-password: ${{ secrets.APPLE_CERT_PASSWORD }}
 ```

-Note that you can use `apple-team-id` instead of `certificate-id` if you prefer.
+Note that you can also use `apple-team-id` to set the `certificate-id` if you prefer.

 Also note that if you are using an [Apple Developer](https://developer.apple.com/) codesigning certificate **you must** set the `certificate-id` or `apple-team-id` to your [Apple Team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/)